Dataverse as an Enterprise Integration Hub for Dynamics 365

 Storage tiers:

-• File storage: Attachments, notes, documents. ~20 GB per user license included.
+- File storage: Attachments, notes, documents. ~2 GB per user license included, pooled at tenant level.

 Planning for a hub: Canonical tables grow as you onboard more spokes & accumulate historical data.
 Estimate: average record size × number of entities × growth rate.
 Factor in Synapse Link data (which uses separate storage).
 Archive & purge inactive records to control costs.